 Many people with acne either don't believe or fail to realize that exfoliation is one of the secrets of clear and radiant skin.
 It is essential, and this form of skincare must be done regularly and unfailingly.
 It is the answer to many questions you may have concerning acne spots, pimples, and other skin blemishes.

-Healthy Skin Through Skin Exfoliation
+Healthy Skin Through Exfoliation

-These also include grainy but creamy facial cleansers and home-made remedies such as salt, oatmeal and even coarse sugar granules.
+These also include grainy but creamy facial cleansers and homemade remedies such as salt, oatmeal, and even coarse sugar granules.

-Exfoliating body scrub: If exfoliation is intended for the body, usually the chest, upper arms and back, a 'loofah', an environmentally friendly sponge that grows naturally, or exfoliating gloves, will do a great job of sloughing off dead skin.
-It must be used to scrub the body using regular circular motions.
+Exfoliating body scrub: When exfoliating the body, usually the chest, upper arms, and back, a 'loofah,' an environmentally friendly sponge that grows naturally, or exfoliating gloves, do a great job of sloughing off dead skin.
+They must be used to scrub the body using regular circular motions.

-Scrubbing must always be gentle on the damp or wet skin and ensure you use circular motions to remove the dead skin and vertical motions to wipe the body clean of the exfoliating particles if you'll be using a cream based exfoliation product.
-And with washes, just wash the product off using circular motions, and rinse thoroughly.
+Scrubbing must always be gentle on damp or wet skin.
+Use circular motions to remove the dead skin and vertical motions to wipe the body clean of the exfoliating particles (if you'll be using a cream-based exfoliation product).
+With washes, just wash the product off using circular motions, and rinse thoroughly.

 How Often Should You Exfoliate?